Corporate Governance

 Reasons for Appointment of Outside Directors and Number of Directors Meetings Attended

-The reasons for the appointment of each outside director and the number of times they attended Board of Directors meetings in FY2024 are disclosed.
+We disclose the reasons for the appointment of each external Director and the number of attendances at the Director meetings in fiscal year 2025.

 Reasons for Appointment of Outside Directors and Number of Directors Meetings Attended

 Kaname Uchida Outside Director Appointed in recognition of extensive experience and broad insight in the real estate industry, as well as a proven track record and experience at the Ministry of Construction (currently the Ministry of Land, Infrastructure, Transport and Tourism).
-15/15 meetings *
+17 innings / 17 innings

 Yuko Kanamaru Outside Director Appointed in recognition of holding legal qualifications in both Japan and the State of New York, and possessing specialized knowledge, extensive experience, and achievements gained both domestically and internationally.
-15/15 meetings *
+17 innings / 17 innings

-• * Based on the number of Directors meetings held in FY2024 after taking office on June 26, 2024.
+• * Based on the number of Director meetings held in fiscal year 2025 since taking office on June 25, 2025.

 Nomination and Remuneration Committees